 But, wow.
 If you’re ever at all nearby—or even if you’re not—this park is worth the journey and several days of your life.

-The scenery is spectacular, the hikes are gorgeous (albeit strenuous, at 8,000-13,000 feet), the rangers are enthusiastic and love their park, and the campgrounds are beautiful (but primitive).
+The scenery is spectacular, the hikes are gorgeous, the rangers are enthusiastic and love their park, and the campgrounds are beautiful (but primitive).

 This park is seriously remote.
 There’s no cell phone coverage in the entire valley.
 The closest town of any size, Ely (population 4,000), is 60 miles away.
 And the park has some of the darkest night skies of anyplace in the country.

 The guy who discovered the caves had his own little tour company back in the late 1800s.
 If you paid him a dollar, he’d give you a candle stuck inside of a gallon-sized tin can and drop you down into the cave by a rope.
 You were left on your own to explore.
 If you didn’t make it back to the drop-off point in 24 hours, he’d come looking for you.
 I most definitely would not have taken that tour.

 The crisp mountain air was scented with the resinous fragrance of the evergreens, and the sky was a brilliant, deep sapphire.
 It was heavenly.
 The hiking (the uphill part) is intense at this elevation, but worth the effort.

 A word of advice: If you venture to this semi-remote part of the country, stock up on groceries.
 There’s nothing much available in these parts if you are partial to healthful food.
 I asked for goat cheese and any kind of lettuce that wasn’t iceberg, and the store clerk looked at me blankly.
+(Thinking back, the clerk must have thought I was insane asking for such fancy food.)
 However, I wasn’t the only disappointed customer.
 I overheard a woman say to her young daughter, “What kind of a grocery store doesn’t carry lard?
 I guess we’re not in the South anymore, Lucy.”